 Best In-Person Training: Pryor Learning

 While Pryor’s online training courses don’t stand out among competitors, the company shines as an option for training through in-person seminars, which is why they’re our top choice for in-person training.
-Pryor offers multiple OSHA courses at venues around the country starting at $179 per person.
+Pryor offers multiple OSHA and workplace safety courses at venues around the country starting at $99 per person.
+(Note: COVID-19 restrictions may apply.)
 Once employees go through initial training at seminars, they can find course updates and extensions through Pryor’s online course catalog.

 Alison is a large multinational e-learning platform that teaches about topics as diverse as leadership development, sales, software development, and sociology.
 The company was started in Ireland in 2007 and has since grown into an e-learning platform that offers a wide range of topics such as business and human resources.
-Among its other course offerings, Alison offers a course in workplace safety and health that is totally free and comes with a certificate of completion.
+Alison has three levels of OSHA training, OSHA Certificate courses, OSHA Diploma courses, and OSHA-related Learning Paths, all of which are available cost-free.
+Additionally, Alison offers a course in workplace safety and health that is totally free and comes with a certificate of completion.
 Business owners interested in learning about things outside of workplace safety can also use Alison to expand their sales skills, learn history, or learn a foreign language.

-While Alison’s course is free, it doesn’t advertise any compliance with OSHA or other government agencies.
-The course is a valuable resource for extra training that companies can provide to employees—it may even serve to help lower companies’ workers’ compensation premiums—but it shouldn’t be relied on to fulfill OSHA requirements.
+While Alison doesn't specifically advertise compliance with OSHA, it claims to have workplace safety courses designed by OSHA experts and universities.
+These courses are a valuable resource for extra training that companies can provide to employees—it may even serve to help lower companies’ workers’ compensation premiums—but it shouldn’t be relied on to fulfill OSHA requirements.

 Best Additional Safety Tools: Creative Safety Supply

-Creative Safety Supply is primarily focused on office supply sales.
+Creative Safety Supply is primarily a safety supply company focused on office supply sales rather than a training company.
 It boasts a small lineup of workplace safety training courses, however, and also offers business owners a whole host of safety-related materials and tangible resources such as signs, labels, hard hats, and vests.
-The company is primarily a safety supply company rather than a training company.

 Among its products, Creative Safety Supply offers a small line-up of workplace safety training courses on DVD that cost $250 each and cover topics such as fire safety and first aid.
 While this training is more expensive than other providers, it comes as a DVD that can be used repeatedly for multiple employees, rather than paying per-license from other providers.
 Creative Safety doesn’t advertise that these courses meet the requirements set by OSHA.
 However, it does sell other safety-related products such as signs that are advertised as being OSHA-compliant.